Functors of actions: Constraining an FA model

-Which results to the 1st modified Einstein Field Equations (EFT):
+Using simple GR definitions, we end up to the 1st modified Einstein field equation (EFE):

-Note that this model can be interpreted as simplified f(R)\cite{1970MNRAS.150....1B,2007PhRvD..76f4004H,2004PhRvD..70d3528C} or nGDP \cite{2000PhLB..485..208D,2004JHEP...06..059N} models in which the Newtonian Gravitational constant, $G_{\rm N}$ takes an effective notion and it is no longer the standard constant parameter but a different one, i.e. $G_{\rm eff} = \frac{1}{\beta^{(S_{R})}}G_{\rm N}$.
-However, since the gravitational constant is measured with great precision, we are going to take a different path, and we are going to consider that the factor $\frac{1}{\beta^{(S_{R})}}$ is absorbed to the stress-energy density tensor as follows.
-In a homogeneous and isotropic universe, we have that the matter-energy-pressure tensor is simplified to:
+Note that this model can be interpreted as simplified f(R)~\cite{1970MNRAS.150....1B,2007PhRvD..76f4004H,2004PhRvD..70d3528C} or nGDP~\cite{2000PhLB..485..208D,2004JHEP...06..059N} models, in which the Newtonian gravitational constant, $G_{\rm N}$, takes an effective notion and is no longer the standard constant parameter but a different one, \textit{i.e.}

-Simple Dark Energy equation of State models say that modification of the pressure and matter-energy result into the following relation, $w = \rho/P=-1$.
-In the case where assume that the $\beta^{S_R}$ is a matrix as:

-in order to have meaningful constraints.
-Therefore to make the connection with w we have that:

-We have that constraining the standard equation of state w we can constrain this model of modified-GR-1 AofEFT as:

-If there is a redshift dependence in $w$ and then there is a redshift dependence in $\beta^{(S_{R})}$ parameter.
+Note that we have chosen to introduce the $\beta^{(S_R)}$ in the effective gravitational constant, since there are possible experiments which can falsify such theory.
+Possibly this rescaling can be also be introduced in the metric if there was a possibility to build a relevant experiment. \end{widetext}